gvwilson/thirdbit/src/fiction/makers-return/index.md

 The Ox brothers,
 Zeke Bear,
-a mixed family of deer and raccoons, a double dozen bots off to one side in a cluster around Dockety and Crucher—Sindy kept her eyes down and let her parents and her sister respond to their murmured hellos.
+a mixed family of deer and raccoons, a double dozen bots off to one side in a cluster around Dockety and Crusher—Sindy kept her eyes down and let her parents and her sister respond to their murmured hellos.
 She managed a "hello" to Gumption, who had polished his budding horns and combed the knots out of his fur,